 Pampanga is the Culinary Capital of the Philippines.
 Expectedly, there are thousands of dining places in the province.
-To help you narrow down your choices, here’s an impromptu guide of the must-try restos in Pampanga.
+To help you narrow down your choices, here’s an impromptu guide of the Pampanga restaurants you need to try.

 1) Aling Lucing’s Sisig

 Sisig originated in Pampanga and it literally means ‘to snack on something sour.’
 Thus, the sisig of the Kapampangans is a bit sour with hints of seasonings and spices.
-Aling Lucing’s Sisig is considered to be the first eatery to serve sizzling sisig to its customers in the 1980s.
+Aling Lucing’s Sisig is considered to be the first eatery to serve sizzling sisig to its customers in the 1980s and for some Kapampangans, it is the best sisig in Pampanga.
 Aling Lucing’s sisig is made from maskara ng baboy (pig’s head) and liver, boiled, grilled and chopped.

 2) Mila’s Tokwa’t Baboy